There’s an app for almost everything nowadays. Fancy a takeaway? DoorDash. Booking a vacation? Airbnb. Need to get somewhere quickly? Uber.

 The result is a blended experience of part trading platform, part social media.
 The platforms have proven popular over the last 18 months. eToro grew by 427% in the first four months of 2020.

-The rise in popularity of both apps has coincided with the coronavirus pandemic.
-Lockdowns have resigned people to their homes, and in the US, government cash payments have given some consumers money they otherwise wouldn’t have had.
+The rise in popularity of both apps coincided with the coronavirus pandemic.
+Lockdowns resigned people to their homes, and in the US, government cash payments gave some consumers money they otherwise wouldn’t have had.

 It created the prime environment for online trading to take off, thinks Terence.
 “People have got nothing better to do and this is a place where they can actually find and buy excitement,” he says.
 “It has become a social activity as much as an investment activity.”

 Promotion of trading as a social endeavor has been criticized.
 Some have said it encourages risky investments.
 But there is no doubting the soaring prominence of social trading.
-Robinhood was recently valued at $11.2 billion while eToro’s valuation tripled between 2018 and 2020.
+Robinhood was valued at $11.2 billion in August 2020, while eToro’s valuation tripled between 2018 and 2020.

 Terence (pictured right) has also pinpointed another app to look out for in 2021: Nextdoor.